TriggerGear/HyperBout/Readme.md

 - space to jump

 ## Objective
 The objective of the game is to damage other players and gain points.
-You only receive a player when you completely deplete other player's health.
+You only receive a point when you completely deplete other player's health.
 You win when you receive two points.

 ## Running on one machine or on LAN
 The default of the code is to run on one machine where you start the game using node.js and go to localhost:8000.
 However, if you're interested in running the project using LAN on a router, you can change HyperBout.js line 43 so that it connects to the correct IP address.